-- FY 2019 consumption decreased 1.8%, mostly due to decreases in consumption for Commercial, Single Family and Multi-Family accounts. - DC Water has typically assumed an annual reduction in water demand of 1.0% in line with historic averages.
-The Financial Plan assumes an annual retail water consumption decline of 3% in 2019 and 1% thereafter.
+- FY 2021 consumption, excluding Washington Aqueduct, decreased 2.0%, mostly due to impact of COVID-19 leading to decreases in consumption for Commercial accounts. - DC Water has typically assumed an annual reduction in water demand of 1.0% in line with historic averages.
+The Financial Plan assumes a 1.4 percent retail water consumption decline in FY 2022 over FY 2021 actual and 1.0 percent decline in FY 2023 and beyond.
 We believe that this estimate is prudent, consistent with peers such as New York and Boston and assures revenue sufficiency for the Authority.